 So, may I recommend that you take some time to turn your resolutions into goals for yourself, personally and professionally, this year?

-As I reflected on 2017, what I discovered was that the goals that I built plans for were the goals that I achieved.
+As I reflected on the past year, what I discovered was that the goals that I built plans for, were the goals that I achieved.
 When I defined the steps necessary, when I created timelines, when I considered budget, when I delegated as needed, these were the goals that I actually met or exceeded.

 After all, a goal without a plan is just a pipe dream.